luiswirth/bsc-thesis/src/matter/software.typ

 This system completely eliminates entire classes of memory-related bugs (dangling pointers, use-after-free, data races), making software significantly more reliable.
-This isn't limited to simple single-threaded serial computations, but extends to concurrent, parallel and distributed computing, ensuring that data races can never occur.
+This is not limited to simple single-threaded serial computations, but extends to concurrent, parallel and distributed computing, ensuring that data races can never occur.
 This "fearless concurrency" feature allows developers to be fully confident that any parallel code written in Rust that